kailash-manasarovar/statement/docs/timeline/2023/april.md

 - I was talking about having babies and getting married.
 It was absurd and unhinged.
 - She told me about Novena's so I bought a Novena candle and started to pray.

+!!! important
+    - As well as being out of my mind with "love", I also told my friend that there was another explanation for what was going on.
+    - I detailed to her all my suspicions with regards to Domingo and what had happened previously.

 ## Novena

 - I prayed to Mary to ask her to give me a way to communicate honestly with this man.